 ”WHAT’S IN A NAME?
-THAT WHICH WE CALL A ROSE BY ANY OTHER NAME WOULD SMELL AS SWEET” (QUOTE FROM ROMEO AND JULIET BY WILLIAM SHAKESPEARE, CA. 1600)
+THAT WHICH WE CALL A ROSE BY ANY OTHER NAME WOULD SMELL AS SWEET”

-Frankly, your choice of domain name isn’t quite that dramatic, but it is a decision you’ll have to live with for a long time.
+Frankly, your choice of a domain name isn’t quite that dramatic, but it is a decision you’ll have to live with for a long time.

-Maybe, you’re starting a new company, a new brand, or have an existing brand that you’re trying to take online?
+Maybe, you’re starting a new company, a new brand, or have an existing brand that you’re trying to take online.
 Either way, you’re going to need a domain name and a website.

 Domain names have a massive impact in terms of click-through rates, from search to social media results; including referring links to type-in traffic, easy-to-remember brand name recognition, and offline advertising, too.
-You should not ignore the wealth of places that your domain name impacts your brand and your marketing.
+You should not ignore the wealth of places where your domain name impacts your brand and your marketing.
 You may have some ideas, but make sure it represents your business and describes your products or services.

 Here are a few things to consider when choosing a domain name to represent your business, blog, and website.
 Your domain name should, at a glance, tell people what your business does.
 For example, if you provide dog grooming services, you should probably try to incorporate “dog grooming” in your domain name.
 Doggrooming.com is obviously taken, but you can make it “geo-specific.”
 If you’re a dog groomer located in Dowagiac, Michigan, you could use doggroomersdowagiac.com.
 Now when people search for dog groomers in Dowagiac, you’ve got the perfect search phrase for people searching for dog groomers in Dowagiac.
 Also, Google will “geo-target” your website for dog groomers in Dowagiac.
 Big high-five!